fieldtrip/website/faq/how_do_i_install_the_openmeeg_binaries.md

 ## If it does not seem to work

 {% include markup/info %}
-Some of the pre-compiled packages could have issues running on a particular Linux OS (e.g. Fedora, CentOS), if you use the OpenMEEG 2 packages.
+Some of the pre-compiled packages could have issues running on a particular Linux OS (e.g., Fedora, CentOS), if you use the OpenMEEG 2 packages.
 Try then to download the OpenMEEG statically linked version (OpenMEEG-2.1.0-Linux.amd64-gcc-4.1.2-OpenMP-static.tar.gz or OpenMEEG-2.1.0-Linux.i386-gcc-4.1.2-static.tar.gz for Linux)
 {% include markup/end %}

 If you still meet any difficulty do not hesitate to contact the OpenMEEG team: openmeeg-info@lists.gforge.inria.fr